abdalimran/abdalimran.github.io/_posts/2021-09-17-Fuzzy-word-replace-from-string-in-Python.md

 title: Fuzzy word replace from string in Python
 category:
     - "Miscellaneous"
+excerpt: "Replacing a word from a string using Fuzzy matching in Python"
 ---

 Have you ever faced problems like the following?